Client Login

 1) Understand Your Earnings Are Not Wealth

 There are plenty of people with lofty incomes.
-However, an income doesn’t equate to wealth unless you save some of it and build wealth.
+However, an income doesn’t equate to wealth unless you save some of it and build upon it.

-If you have friends who only care about material items, it might be time to consider your long-term financial wellbeing by evaluating your social circle.
-True friends respect you and care about you, regardless of which restaurant you eat at or where you shop.
+If you have friends who only care about material items, remember that true friends respect you and care about you, regardless of which restaurant you eat at or where you shop.
+Furthermore, if you receive comments about your more modest lifestyle, you can always state the truth, that you care more about achieving financial versus material wealth.

 To achieve financial independence, you need to start saving for the future – but do you know how much to save, or if you’re on target?